 Making and registering an application

-According to the Refugee Law, if an asylum seeker did not make an application for international protection as soon as possible, and without having a good reason for the delay, the Accelerated Procedure can be applied, yet in practice this is never implemented.
+According to the Refugee Law, if an asylum seeker did not make an application for international protection as soon as possible, and without having a good reason for the delay, the Accelerated Procedure can be applied, yet in practice there is no evidence of this being implemented.
 The fact that an asylum application was not made at the soonest possible time by an asylum seeker who entered legally or irregularly will often be taken into consideration during the substantial examination of the asylum application and as an indication of the applicant’s lack of credibility and/or intention to delay removal.

 Lodging an application

 According to the law, the applicant must lodge the application within six working days from the date the application was “made” at the place that it was made, provided that it is possible to do so within that period.
-If an application is not lodged within this period, then the applicant is considered to have implicitly withdrawn or abandoned his or her application.
+If an application is not lodged within this time, the applicant is considered to have implicitly withdrawn or abandoned his or her application.
 Finally, within three days from lodging the application, a confirmation that an application has been made must be provided.
 In practice an application is usually made and lodged at the same time and a confirmation that the applications has been made is issued, therefore there are rarely if any applications that will be considered to have been implicitly withdrawn or abandoned at this stage.

 Fingerprints, according to the law, should be taken when an application is made.
-However, in practice fingerprints are usually taken by the Aliens and Immigration Unit when an application is lodged.
-Fingerprints are taken of the applicant and all dependants aged 14 and over.
+However, in practice fingerprints are usually taken by the AIU when an application is lodged.
+Fingerprints are taken for applicants and all dependants aged 14 and over.

 When lodging the application, the applicant is provided with an A4 paper form entitled “Confirmation of Submission of an Application for International Protection”.
 This document includes a photograph in addition to personal details.
-The Aliens and Immigration Unit of the Police will also immediately register the application in the common asylum database which is managed by the Asylum Service.
+The application is also registered in the common asylum database, managed by the Asylum Service.

 Article 11(1) Refugee Law.